Chapter 1: "Danke Schoen"

 “Start getting these doors open!
 We need to burn the building when we are finished.”

-Richtofen pulled back the sleeve of his coat to view his watch.
+Richtofen pulled back the sleeve of his uniform to view his watch.
 He would soon be behind schedule.

 “If you say so... wait, Lotte, I need more rounds for mein Walther!”

-Distressed and ready to leave, Lotte reached into his front pocket with his working hand after handing Richtofen his other weapon for the moment, and outstretched his last magazine to Edward, who accepted it.
+Distressed and ready to leave, Lotte reached into his front pocket with his working hand after handing Richtofen his other weapon for the moment as he searched his pockets.

 Richtofen then lifted the Walther handed to him by Lotte, pointing it to his head, before shooting him at point-blank range, sending his body at full force to the hard ground.